microsoft/minecraft-scripting-samples/script-box-tsjs/README.md

 ---
 page_type: sample
-author: mammerla
+author: mammerla, keyyard
-description: A simple sandbox for experimenting with Minecraft coding behaviors. ms.author: mikeam@microsoft.com ms.date: 06/07/2023
+description: A simple sandbox for experimenting with Minecraft coding behaviors. added javascript support. ms.author: mikeam@microsoft.com ms.date: 06/07/2023 mr.author: keyyard mr.date: 06/09/2024
 languages:
   - typescript
+  - javascript
 products:
   - minecraft
 ---

-# Minecraft Script Box
+# Minecraft Script Box TypeScript and JavaScript

-This sample demonstrates a simple build process and allow collaboration compliation of TypeScript and **Javascript** code into a Minecraft behavior pack.
+This workspace is designed to allow you to experiment with TypeScript and JavaScript code, and build it into a Minecraft behavior pack.

--> This was made for the case where you want to use JavaScript in your project.
-For example a previous project that was written in JavaScript.
+## How to use this workspace sample

+To get started, you'll need to clone or download this repository to your local machine.
+You can do this by clicking the green "Code" button in the top right of this page, and then selecting "Download ZIP".

 ## Prerequisites